google/rerast/README.md

 descriptive name here.
 Similarly, comments placed before the function may in the future be displayed to users when the rule matches.
 This is not yet implemented.

-A function can contain multiple invocations of the replace! macro.
-This is useful if you want to do several replacements that make use of the same placeholders.
+A function can contain multiple invocations of the replace! macro, with earlier rules taking precedence.
+This is useful if you want to do several replacements that make use of the same placeholders or if you want to handle certain special patterns first, ahead of a more general match.

 Besides replace! there are several other replacement macros that can be used: